 Other Perspectives on a Complicated Subject

 Certainly we have all experienced some sort of prejudice in one form or another.
 No one is exempt from discrimination.
 Some people might have felt exclusions because they are not tall enough.
-You might be excluded from visiting a night club because your hair isn't blonde enough or your features are not acceptable to others who have decided what is good and what is not so good.
-You cannot go about in the world making choices and decisions about what to do and who to talk to.
-Certainly there are going to be people who you may choose not to acknowledge and often it is based on something arbitrary.
-You may also choose not to talk to someone because they are too young or old.
-Because it is a woman from a class that you have had uncomfortable experiences with.
+You might be embarrassed to visit a night club because your hair isn't blonde enough or your features are not appealing to others who have decided what is good and what is not.
 The possibilities are actually endless.

-It is a natural inclination for people to separate themselves into smaller groups when they find themselves in a larger group.
-Initially, the decisions may be based upon physical characteristics: skin color, age, perceived ethnicity, gender.
+People naturally feel comfortable with people who are "like them".
+Initially, the distinctions may be based upon physical characteristics: skin color, age, perceived ethnicity, gender.
 Eventually other groups might form based on class, social group, religious preference.
 People might discover things like intellectual ability, interest and eventually there will be cross cultural relationships forming: an older white Catholic white woman might find herself in a nice conversation with a young, Palestinian man who is an adamant atheist.

 Racism is not the major or only form of discrimination.
 It is probably one of the more overt and in reality senseless forms of bigotry.
-Isn't it considered refined to have "discriminating tastes" however?
-Isn't that phrase, as boastful as it is, absent of any disparaging connotation?
-When you are one of the excluded groups though - regardless of the circle - you don't enjoy being marginalized and certainly there are other immeasurable effects that go along with the physical isolation.
 In the study of her third grade students, many decided to give up and this notion of apathy was adopted within a few hours of being told they were no good.
 Think about what centuries of the idea of inferiority coupled with the daily onslaught of negative images has done to some.

 Much of it could be in perception as well.
 You take things as you do and create your own reality.
 If you tell yourself you will succeed you will.
 If you set yourself up for failure, you have already failed.
 It's called a self fulfilling prophecy.